← Back to AI Xens Home

 Mailing Address:

-Our privacy practices are built upon the ten Fair Information Principles outlined in PIPEDA:
+Our Canadian privacy practices are built upon the ten Fair Information Principles outlined in PIPEDA:

 Principle 1: Accountability